 Management is responsible for Black Diamond's internal control and the financial reporting process.
-The external auditor is responsible for performing an independent audit of Black Diamond's consolidated financial statements in accordance with U.S. generally accepted auditing standards and to issue a report thereon.
+The external auditor is responsible for performing an independent audit of Black Diamond's consolidated financial statements and internal control over financial reporting in accordance with auditing standards and to issue a report thereon.
 The Audit Committee's responsibility is to monitor and oversee these processes.

 The Audit Committee has had various discussions with management and the independent auditors.
 Management represented to the Audit Committee that Black Diamond's consolidated financial statements were prepared in accordance with U.S. generally accepted accounting principles applied on a consistent basis, and the Audit Committee has reviewed and discussed the quarterly and annual earnings press releases and consolidated financial statements with management and the independent auditors.
-The Audit Committee has also discussed with the independent auditors the matters required to be discussed by Statement on Auditing Standards No. 61 (Communication With Audit Committees), as amended (AICPA, Professional Standards, Vol. 1, AU section 380), as adopted by the Public Company Accounting Oversight Board in Rule 3200T.
+The Audit Committee has also discussed with the independent auditors the matters required to be discussed by Public Company Accounting Oversight Board Auditing Standard No. 16 Communications with Audit Committees.

-The Audit Committee has received the written disclosures and a letter from the independent registered public accounting firm as required by applicable requirements of the Public Accounting Oversight Board regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence, and has discussed with the independent registered accounting firm its independence from Black Diamond and its management.
-The Audit Committee also considers whether the independent registered accounting firm's provision of audit and non-audit services to Black Diamond is compatible with maintaining the independent registered accounting firm's independence.
+The Audit Committee has received the written disclosures and a letter from the independent registered public accounting firm as required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence, and has discussed with the independent registered public accounting firm its independence from Black Diamond and its management.
+The Audit Committee also considers whether the independent registered public accounting firm's provision of audit and non-audit services to Black Diamond is compatible with maintaining the independent registered public accounting firm's independence.

 The Audit Committee discussed with the independent auditors the overall scope and plans for its audit.
-The Audit Committee discussed with the independent auditors, with and without management present, the results of its examinations, the evaluations of Black Diamond's internal controls, and the overall quality and integrity of financial reporting.
+The Audit Committee discussed with the independent auditors, with and without management present, the results of its audit, the evaluations of Black Diamond's internal control over financial reporting, and the overall quality and integrity of financial reporting.

-Based on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors, and the Board of Directors has approved, that the audited financial statements be included in Black Diamond's Annual Report on Form 10-K for the fiscal year ended December 31, 2012 for filing with the SEC.
+Based on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors, and the Board of Directors has approved, that the audited financial statements and the audit report on internal control over financial reporting be included in Black Diamond's Annual Report on Form 10-K for the fiscal year ended December 31, 2015, for filing with the SEC.